Music of India: History

 Nimbu Bhoj cave, Pachmarhi, India, date uncertain, possibly 2nd millennium B.C. - 1st millennium B.C.
 Bronze Age harper playing an arched harp.
 Digital drawing, recreating cave painting.

 Pre-history

 Paleolithic

-The 30,000-year-old paleolithic and neolithic cave paintings at the UNESCO world heritage site at Bhimbetka rock shelters in Madhya Pradesh show a type of dance.
-Mesolithic and chalcolithic cave art of Bhimbetka illustrates musical instruments such as Gongs, Bowed Lyre, daf etc.
+The 30,000-year-old Paleolithic and Neolithic cave paintings at the UNESCO World Heritage Site at Bhimbetka rock shelters in Madhya Pradesh show a type of dance.
+Mesolithic and Chalcolithic cave art of Bhimbetka illustrates musical instruments such as Gongs, Bowed Lyre, and daf.

 Neolithic

 Chalcolithic era (4000 BCE onward) narrow bar shaped polished stone celts like music instruments, one of the earlier musical instrument in India, were excavated at Sankarjang in the Angul district of Odisha.
 There is historical evidence in the form of sculptural evidence, i.e. musical instruments, singing and dancing postures of damsels in the Ranigumpha Caves in Khandagiri and Udayagiri at Bhubaneswar.

-Indus River Valley Civilization
+Indus Valley Civilisation

-Dancing Girl sculpture (2500 BCE) was found from the Indus Valley civilization (IVC) site.
+The Dancing Girl sculpture (2500 BCE) was found from the Indus Valley Civilisation (IVC) site.
 There are IVC-era paintings on pottery of a man with a dhol hanging from his neck and a woman holding a drum under her left arm.